2028 Philippine presidential election: Background

 Following the election, the Senate minority sought to formally convene the Senate as an impeachment court on June 9; the court was officially convened the following day, June 10.
 Senators allied with Duterte attempted to dismiss the impeachment complaint, but the Senate ultimately voted to return the articles of impeachment to the House.
 On July 25, Duterte's impeachment was ruled unconstitutional by the Supreme Court on the basis that the fourth impeachment case violated the one-year ban on the filing of multiple impeachment cases but maintained that it was not absolving the vice president.
 While the House filed a motion for reconsideration, on August 6, the Senate voted to archive the articles of impeachment, with only senators Bam Aquino, Hontiveros, Pangilinan, and Tito Sotto voting against.

+A flood control projects scandal emerged shortly after the election, with allegations of corruption around ghost projects, substandard construction, and irregularities in the bidding process of projects around the country.
+In response, a series of anti-corruption protests began in September 2025.

+On May 11, 2026, Duterte was impeached again, becoming the first official in Philippine history to be impeached twice, and triggering a period of severe instability within the Senate.
+Her allies in the upper chamber ousted Sotto and elected Alan Peter Cayetano, a move incited by the return of Ronald dela Rosa following a prolonged absence due to an arrest warrant on charges related to the Philippine drug war.
+Tensions escalated after a Senate lockdown due to a shooting incident and attempts to arrest dela Rosa failed after he left the Senate's premises.
+On May 27, the minority bloc staged a walkout in opposition to a proposed rule change by the majority bloc for remote voting, which they claim was designed to accommodate dela Rosa and senators facing arrest warrants.
+Jinggoy Estrada was later detained on plunder and graft charges, further reducing the majority bloc to ten seats.
+On June 3, the minority bloc formed a quorum to declare all leadership positions vacant and installed Sherwin Gatchalian as Senate President pro tempore and acting Senate President, starting a leadership dispute.
+This was ultimately resolved on June 17, when Gatchalian was formally elected as Senate President, officially ousting Cayetano.
+The impeachment trial is scheduled to begin on July 6.

 Electoral system

 Presidential elections in the Philippines are held every six years, after 1992, on the second Monday of May.
-Elections to the presidency and vice presidency use the first-past-the-post voting to determine the winner, with the candidate with the highest number of votes, whether or not one has a majority, winning the contested position.
+Elections to the presidency use the first-past-the-post voting to determine the winner, with the candidate with the highest number of votes, whether or not one has a majority, winning the contested position.
 The elections are held in parallel and voters may split their ticket.
-If two or more candidates are tied for either position, Congress shall vote from among them which shall be president or vice president, as the case may be.
+If two or more candidates are tied for either position, Congress shall vote from among them which shall be president, as the case may be.

-Both winners will serve six-year terms commencing at noon on June 30, 2028, and ending on the same day, six years later.
+The winner will serve a six-year term commencing at noon on June 30, 2028, and ending on the same day, six years later.